 Almost identical from buses (although much more environmentally friendly), trolleybuses has an extensive network like the bus and the tram, and it's an other efficient way to travel in St Petersburg, though isn't a quick option, and like the bus can be very crowded during early morning and late afternoon.

 There are a lot of local taxis in the Northern Capital, some are legal, other are not.
 You can find them anywhere in the city, especially along the major thoroughfares.
-To get a taxi, you can easily ask your hotel, flag down one on the street on your own, or much better, book one in advance on the internet through a third party system.
+To get a taxi, you can easily ask your hotel, flag down one on the street on your own, or much better, book one in advance on the internet through a third party system like Uber or Yandex.
 Unfortunately, Russian language can be an obstacle, so better you ask someone to help you with your booking.

 The Marshrutka is basically a private minibus running on a fixed route throughout the city.
 These minibuses are very popular in St. Petersburg as per the whole Russia because they are fast, cheap, on time, and particularly useful for getting to the suburbs, and anywhere in the city.
 Definitely a great option for Russians, but not really for foreigners unless Russian language can be understood.

 Known as Aquabus, these yellow taxi boats are a new public transport becoming very popular among Petersburg residents, mostly those living on the islands.
 They are inexpensive and offer three routes through the city and now one out to the island of Kronshtadt.
-For a visitor could be an interesting and cheap option to travel in St Petesburg, but limited.
+For a visitor could be an interesting and cheap option to travel in St Petesburg, but limited and difficult if you don't speak Russian.

 Written by Davide C.